 Earlier in the summer, I mentioned that it was going to be a busy season for me and I that may not be posting or able to comment as often as I'd like.
 One of the events that made it a busy, but fun, summer was a destination wedding that my husband and I attended in the Colorado mountains last weekend.
-We had been to the Rockies on ski trips when our daughters were still living at home but we had never seen them in the summer.
+We had been to the Rockies on ski trips when our daughters were still living at home but we had never been in the mountains during summer.
 We were blown away at how beautiful it was!

 We were able to visit a couple of outdoor markets while we were there and I have to tell you that the Colorado produce was fantastic.
 We were served a dessert with fresh, Colorado peaches that rivaled any other peach I've ever tasted.
 The tomatoes were also amazing.
 No wonder, since Colorado boasts that it has 300 sunny days a year.